K-eet/smart-bins/README.md

 ## 2. Setup SQL database
 1. In pgadmin4 (or your preferred Postgresql client), create a new database named `smart_trash`
 2. Note your username and password for later
+> note: Don't worry about adding data.
+The first time you run the backend, 2 tables (`trashbin` and `collectionschedule`, both already populated) will automatically be created in the `smart_trash` database.
 ## 3. Clone this repo
 `git clone https://github.com/K-eet/smart-bins.git`
 ## 4. Setup Environment variables